kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/$ Object Oriented Programming.md

 [[Creating Classes - Java]]
 [[Encapsulation]]

-`ew` puts object in heap memory, meaning the scope exists outside of the class String are immutable, reassigning makes a new object
+`new` puts object in heap memory, meaning the scope exists outside of the class String are immutable, reassigning makes a new object

 - [ ] Constructor